 t was 1990.
 The San Francisco 49ers were Super Bowl champions; we were watching Macauley Culkin in Home Alone; and at the time of the APPA annual conference (in Ottawa, Ontario, Canada), the New Kids on the Block had the number one hit.
 It was also my first found in APPA conference.
-I was ch being excited to be attending the wier than sinks beevent, but probably for a semi-soldifferent reason than most. iter, as in ia, where bitumen I was ten years old, and the a sticky. pool at the hotel looked high IS 50 pretty cool.
+I was ch being etroleum, excited to be attending the ivier than event, but probably for a sinks be semi-soldifferent reason than most. tter, as in I was ten years old, and the bitumen pool at the hotel looked pretty cool.